Welcome to Tom’s personal page.

 Tom is an Associate Fellow at the International League of Conservation Photographers and the Ocean Artists Society and was named ‘German Science Photographer of the Year’ in 2016.
 His films were screened at over a dozen film festivals, including four times at the Wildlife Conservation Film Festival in New York (2018, 2019, 2021, 2022).

 Originally from Germany, Tom has travelled to nearly 50 countries.
-He lived in South Africa, where he finished high school, spent a year deepening his dive training in Egypt, and has been living and working in Fiji for over six years.
+He lived in South Africa, where he finished high school, spent a year deepening his dive training in Egypt, and has been living and working in Fiji for over eight years.
 The South Pacific is also where he is based throughout most of the year.

 In 2020, he founded Pacific Media House, a visual production company covering film and photography in all three dimensions.
 His clients consist of the largest organisations in the world, including the World Wildlife Fund (WWF), the Wildlife Conservation Society (WCS), the United Nations Development Program (UNDP), the Pacific Community (SPC), and many others.